denten-books/plain-text/support/book-proposal/proposal.md

-between binary and plain text formats (discussed in the early chapters) could be made more apparent in comparing the output of `cat file.txt` and `cat file.pdf` in the terminal.[^ln-cat] In the later chapters, the conversation on access could be augmented with an exercise on file permissions, where utilities like `ping` and `traceroute` would be brought to bear on network effects mentioned in the "Bad Links" chapter.
+between binary and plain text formats (discussed in the early chapters) could be made more apparent in comparing the output of `cat file.txt` and `cat file.pdf` in the terminal.[^ln-cat] In the later chapters, the conversation on access could be augmented with an exercise on file permissions.
+Diagnostic utilities like `ping` and `traceroute` would be brought to bear on network effects mentioned in the "Bad Links" chapter.
 In this way, the appendix can serve to extend historical and theoretical awareness into practical know-how.
 An intuitive understanding of the political issues surrounding digital text, be they "open access," "freedom of information," or "online censorship," begins to develop at that instrumental level.

 Ready-made tools and graphical interfaces for human-computer interaction often obscure the underlying complexity of the computational environment.
-For example, while writing a relatively complex piece of code, a journalist in my digital humanities class once confessed to being confused about the relationship between files and folders. *Plain Text* is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared material history.
+For example, while writing a relatively complicated piece of code, a journalist in my digital humanities class once confessed to being confused about the relationship between files and folders. *Plain Text* is a book *about* files and folders: it is about textuality as encoded in specific ways on machines that have a shared material history.
 The book's technical appendix, although